-After testing 42 cats—21 male and 21 female—psychologists D. Wells and S. Millsopp of Queen’s University Belfast determined that cat’s dominant paw is correlated with gender.
+After testing 42 cats—21 male and 21 female—for a study published in Animal Behaviour, psychologists determined that a cat's dominant paw is correlated with gender.
 For the record: Female cats?
 Right-pawed.

 Domestic cats do mostly one of four things: sleep, eat, run, or play.
 It turns out, sleeping takes up more time than the other three activities combined.
-With up to 70 percent of their lives dedicated to sleep, cats are among the top-sleeping in the animal world because, in the wild, they must use a lot of energy to hunt.
+With up to 70 percent of their lives dedicated to sleep, cats are among the most frequent sleepers in the animal world because, in the wild, they must use a lot of energy to hunt.